parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 ## Promise.all

-Unless your code requires series excecution (i.e one task after an other), you should try to leverage `Promise.all` in your cloud functions.
-This will allow your cloud code to resolve much faster.
+Unless your code requires series excecution (i.e one task after an other), you should try to leverage `Promise.all` in your Cloud Functions.
+This will allow your Cloud Code to resolve much faster.

 Poorly Optimized: